Hostdon/pleroma/docs/configuration/static_dir.md

 # Static Directory

-Static frontend files are shipped with pleroma.
+Static frontend files are shipped with Akkoma.
 If you want to overwrite or update these without problems during upgrades, you can write your custom versions to the static directory.

 You can find the location of the static directory in the [configuration](../cheatsheet/#instance).